UffizziCloud/docs/docs/install.md

 uffizzi login
 ```

-Once you're logged in, return to the CLI and select the specific GitHub or GitLab account you want to use as the default account context.
+Once you're logged in, return to the CLI.
+If you logged in with a GitHub or GitLab account, you'll need to select which account you want to use as the default account context, for example, if you have both a personal and organizational account.
 You can change this setting later with the [`uffizzi config`](references/cli.md#config) command.

 ``` bash
 $ uffizzi login